irlrobot/portfolio/README.md

 My collection of Dockerfiles.
 Largley uninteresting, but these days I do tend to do development exclusively using Docker.

 # Other Content
-I have a personal blog at [https://userdel.com](https://userdel.com) that was recently resurrected but still neglected.

 [This is my Hackerrank profile](https://www.hackerrank.com/irlrobot) and [this is my StackOverflow profile](https://stackoverflow.com/users/3066574/irlrobot) if you're into that sort of thing.